Jonathan S. Safron

-Jonathan is a construction/mechanic’s lien litigation attorney at Carlson Dash.
+Jonathan is a litigation attorney at Carlson Dash.
+His practice focuses on construction, mechanic’s liens, and creditors’ rights.

 Before joining Carlson Dash, Jonathan worked as a judicial law clerk in the mortgage foreclosure/mechanic’s lien section of the Circuit Court of Cook County.
 While clerking at the Daley Center, Jonathan honed his construction law knowledge by overseeing cases concerning mechanic’s lien foreclosure, mortgage foreclosure, declaratory judgments, breach of contract, and the validity of administrative decisions in the construction context.
 As a litigator, Jonathan has previously represented clients in breach of contract, civil rights, medical malpractice, workers’ compensation and personal injury matters.